ReqSuite® Requirements Manager (RM)

-To store a graphical description (notation) for a content element, you can click on the “Clarify the details“ hyperlink in the corresponding work instructions of the Process Guide, or you can select the corresponding content element directly in the Content Manager by double-click.
+To store a graphical description (notation) for a content element, you can click on the “Clarify the details“ hyperlink in the corresponding work instructions of the Work Suggestions, or you can select the corresponding content element directly in the Content Manager by double-click.
 In both cases, the editing window for the content element opens, in which a graphic file from the file system can be assigned to the content element via the button “Choose <notation>” (see Figure 8).
 In the case of an already existing graphic, this can be changed in the same way by reassignment.
 To delete a stored graphic, simply press the button “Delete <notation>” in the editing window for the respective content element.

-To store an overview graphic for a content category, you can click on the „Interaction“ hyperlink in the corresponding work instructions when using the Process Guide, or you can select the corresponding content category directly in the Content Manager by left-clicking on it and selecting the “Graphic icon” button in the toolbar.
+To store an overview graphic for a content category, you can click on the „Interaction“ hyperlink in the corresponding work instructions when using the Work Suggestions, or you can select the corresponding content category directly in the Content Manager by left-clicking on it and selecting the “Graphic icon” button in the toolbar.
 In both cases, the editing window belonging to the content category opens, in which a graphic file from the file system can then be assigned to the content category via the “graphic icon” button (see Figure 9).
 In case of an existing overview graphic, you can change it in the same way by reassigning it.
 To delete a stored overview graphic, simply press the “garbage bin symbol” button in the editing window for the respective content category and then use the “Save” button to save it.

 Note: The option to graphically describe content elements or categories is only available if this is provided in the project configuration by selecting a notation or overview notation.